Robertgreenwood27/bookapp/content/chapter2.md

 The rest of the day passed in a blur of calls, each one a delicate balance between using his newfound skills and maintaining a veneer of normalcy.
 By the time he packed up to leave, Arris felt drained but exhilarated.

-As he walked to his car, Arris caught sight of his reflection in a window.
-His eyes seemed darker, the shadows under them more pronounced.
-The veins at his temples were visibly darker, pulsing slightly beneath his pale skin.
+Catching sight of himself in a car window, Arris was struck by his otherworldly appearance.
+His eyes, now more black than brown, seemed to absorb the light around them.
+The network of veins at his temples had darkened further, creating an intricate, pulsing web beneath his ashen skin..

 *What am I becoming?
 Something more than human?
 Something dangerous?
 And why doesn't that scare me as much as it should?*